30 Things Every Woman Should Own by Age 30

 The White Sneaker

-You might not be a sneaker girl, but an all-white pair of sneakers can be styled with a suit, jeans and even a dress.
+Even if you don't consider yourself a sneaker girl, an all-white pair can be styled with a suit, jeans, and even a dress.
+Super versatile (not to mention comfy).

 The Black Ankle Trouser